There are a lot of strategies when it comes to using the research-based methods of positive behavior support.

-In case you have any trouble seeing the text in the image, here is what it says:
+In case you have any trouble seeing the text in the image or you are using a text reader feature, here is what the cheat sheet says:

-Remind your child or student of what do they are working towards rather than threatening what you will take away (earn vs. lose/first you need to do this then you can do that.
+5. Remind your child or student of what do they are working towards rather than threatening what you will take away (earn vs. lose/first you need to do this then you can do that).

 - Top 5 Reasons Why Physical Education is As Important As Schoolwork